 Back in June 2019, the Avengers: Infinity War and Avengers: Endgame directors Joe and Anthony Russo announced that they will be executive-producing a new animated adaptation based on the fantasy-themed mythology of Wizards of the Coast's popular card game, Magic: The Gathering for Netflix.
 According to the Russos, adapting Magic: The Gathering is a "true passion project" because they are life-long fans of the card game.

-Magic: The Gathering animated series release date: When will it be released on Netflix?
+When will the MTG animated series be released on Netflix?

 On August 24, 2021, Wizards of the Coast and Netflix announced that the Magic: The Gathering animated series will be released in late 2022, but no exact release date has been revealed yet.